yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 It is a good practice to use `Data.Text` instead of `String`.

-To declare we will use the type `Data.Text` we modify the file `Foundation.hs`.
+We have to declare we will use `Data.Text` inside the `Foundation.hs` file.
 Add an import directive just after the last one:

 <code class="diff">